RichardTMiles/Singleton/README.md

   which will help handle method requests.
 Functions MUST be declaired as private to be used with `Container`.
 Classes instancing is OPTIONAL and should only be used when needed.

-- The `Skeleton` reserves the following variable names which MUST NOT be used for custom precedures in the supporting class.
+- The `Skeleton` reserves the following variable names which SHOULD NOT be used in the supporting class.

     `getInstance`
     `methods`
     `storage`